orb-lang/helm/doc/md/rainbuf.md

 is no guarantee that the 1 position in a rainbuf is the 1 position on-screen.

-Rainbufs can contain sequences of unknown displacement.
+Rainbufs can contain sequences of unknown widlacement.
 In such a case, the displacement is _measured_ and recorded persistently in a database.

 If we get the string "Hi! 🤪" it has a ``#`` of 8.
-So the disp will be "?8", and the actual displacement turns out to be 6, correctly, and 5 on my tty, which will double-print the emoji and the closing string!
+So the wid will be "?8", and the actual widlacement turns out to be 6, correctly, and 5 on my tty, which will double-print the emoji and the closing string!